Testing the Development Environment with Podman¶

 - Windows File Paths: When using

-on Windows, ensure that file paths are correctly translated (e.g.,/mnt/c/...
+podmanon Windows, ensure that file paths are correctly translated (e.g.,/mnt/c/...for Windows drives).

 5. Testing the Devcontainer¶